RobRendell/gTove/README.md

 to store shared resources such as the images for miniatures and maps, and to persist data for things like scenarios.

+## Plans

+At the moment, most of the below is planned but not yet implemented.

 There are two JSON files for every session - GM and player.
 They are shared so the players can see images and the Player JSON file but not the GM's, ensuring tech-savvy players can't peek at things they shouldn't.
 Well, they